Get exclusive member benefits & effect social change. Join Today

-Otitis externa is a common ear infection that’s also known as swimmer’s ear.
-It develops in the inner ear.
-In some cases, otitis externa can spread to the outer ear and surrounding tissue, including the bones of the jaw and face.
+Otitis externa is a common ear infection also known as swimmer’s ear.
+It develops in the ear canal leading to the eardrum.
+In some cases, otitis externa can spread to surrounding tissue, including the bones of the jaw and face.
 This infection is known as malignant otitis externa.

 Malignant otitis externa is an aggressive infection rather than a malignancy, or cancer.
 An alternative name for malignant otitis externa is necrotizing external otitis.
-If it’s left untreated, malignant otitis externa can be a life-threatening condition.
+If it’s not treated malignant otitis externa can be life-threatening.

 Malignant otitis externa isn’t commonly a complication of swimmer’s ear.
 Typically, the condition occurs when you have other health problems or you’re receiving treatment that can weaken your immune system.
 These can include:

 The symptoms of malignant otitis externa are easily recognizable.
 They can include:

 If any of these symptoms develop, contact your doctor immediately.
 Early treatment will help stop the spread of the infection.
 This will reduce other health complications that result from the infection.

 Your doctor will perform a physical exam to determine if you have malignant otitis externa.
-The exam will include a complete health history to identify underlying conditions that may have compromised your immune system.
+The exam will include a complete health history.
+This will allow your doctor to identify underlying conditions that may compromise your immune system.

 During the exam, your doctor will look into your ear to see if there’s an infection.
 Your doctor will also examine your head and behind your ear.
 If there’s drainage from the ear, your doctor may take a sample, or culture, of the drainage.
 They’ll send this sample to a lab for analysis.
 This will help identify the bacteria causing the infection.

-If you have malignant otitis externa, your doctor may order additional tests to see if the infection has spread.
+If you have malignant otitis externa, your doctor may perform additional tests to see if the infection has spread.
 Such tests include:

 Treatment for malignant otitis externa typically involves antibiotic therapy.
 The condition can be difficult to treat.
-You may need to remain on antibiotics for several months.
-You may need antibiotics delivered intravenously, or through a vein in your arm, if your condition is severe.
+You may need to take antibiotics for several months.
+You may need to receive the antibiotics intravenously, or through a vein in your arm if your condition is severe.
 You must continue treatment until tests show that the infection is gone.